AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 Our starting point for this guide will be a simple video call app built with Agora, which [you can find here](https://github.com/AgoraIO-Community/flutter_call_subtitles/tree/main/starter-app).

 The starter code has a landing screen with only one button that invites you to join a call.
 This call happens on a single channel called `test` (it's a demo, okay).
-You have the remote users' video, your local video, and an end-call button within the call screen.
+Within the call screen, you have the remote users' video, your local video, and an end-call button.
 We add and remove the users from the view using the event handlers.

 ![end call visual](images/endcall.png)

 ## Speech to Text
 Agora has a product called Real Time Transcription that you can enable to start transcribing the call of a specific channel.

 Real-Time Transcription is a RESTful API that uses an AI microservice to connect to your call and transcribe the spoken audio.
 This transcription is streamed directly into your video call using the `onStreamMessage` event.
-Optionally, it can also be written to a cloud provider, which we will do in this guide as well.
+Optionally, it can also be written to a cloud provider, which we will do in this guide.

 ### Backend
 ![diagram of how the video call transcription works](images/backend.png)